General Loss Functions Lead to (Approximate) Interpolation in High Dimensions: Proofs of multiclass results

-Before we prove Theorem~\ref{thm:m_celoss_imp_bias}, we state and prove some lemmas that we need to analyze the constraint $\psicf{\Q}\leq0$.
-First, we utilize the following lemma to analyze the domain of $\psicf{\Q}$ under Assumption~\ref{asm:m_loss_assump2}.
+Before we prove Theorem~\ref{thm:m_exp_ce_imp_bias} for cross-entropy loss under Assumption~\ref{asm:m_ce_loss_assump}, we state and prove two lemmas that we need to analyze the constraint $\psicf{\Q}\leq0$.
+Note that since the $\psi$ function for cross-entropy loss is different from other multiclass losses, we apply a different proof technique for the proof of this part.
+First, we utilize the following lemma to analyze the domain of $\psicf{\Q}$ under Assumption~\ref{asm:m_ce_loss_assump}.

-\begin{lemma} Under Assumption~\ref{asm:m_loss_assump2}, for any $\Q=\vct{\q_1^\top}{\q_K^\top}\in\dom{\psi^{*}}$, where $\q_k\in\R^n$ for all $k\in[K]$, we have $\Q=\gpsif{\bP^*}$ satisfying $0<\qki < 1$, $\icyi\qyi=-\sumkny\icki\qki$ for all $i\in[n]$ and $k\in[K]$, and $\sumk \one^\top\q_k\geq1$, for some $ \bP^*=\vct{\p_1^{*\top}}{\p_K^{*\top}} \in \R^{Kn}$, where $\p_k^*\in\R^n$ for all $k\in[K]$. \end{lemma}
+\begin{lemma} Under Assumption~\ref{asm:m_ce_loss_assump}, for any $\Q=\vctt{\q_1^\top}{\q_K^\top}\in\dom{\psi^{*}}$, where $\q_k\in\R^n$ for all $k\in[K]$, we have $\Q=\gpsif{\bP^*}$ satisfying $0<\qki < 1$, $\icyi\qyi=-\sumkny\icki\qki$ for all $i\in[n]$ and $k\in[K]$, and $\sumk \one^\top\q_k\geq1$, for some $ \bP^*=\vctt{\p_1^{*\top}}{\p_K^{*\top}} \in \R^{Kn}$, where $\p_k^*\in\R^n$ for all $k\in[K]$. \end{lemma}

-\begin{proof} Under Assumption~\ref{asm:m_loss_assump2}, we have the definition of $\psi$ such that
+\begin{proof} Under Assumption~\ref{asm:m_ce_loss_assump}, we have the definition of $\psi$ such that

 For simplicity, we denote